 When it comes to value vs. growth stocks, value investors look for companies that are out of favor and below their intrinsic value.
 The idea is that sooner or later stocks return to their intrinsic value.
+That’s why it can be important to understand the differences and help it inform your strategy.

 What Is Market Value?